liushiqi9/Chatroom/README.md

-# Chatroom
+## Chatroom
-Chatroom Using nodejs/express/mongodb/socket.io
+Chatroom Using ```nodejs/express/mongodb/socket.io```
-Datas are saved in mongodb.
+MongoDB helps it to preserve the data.
-Since users have no passward, it make no sence to check some certain nickname's history record.
-So whenever people open the page, it will print out the lastest 10 messages.
+Since users have no passwords, it makes no sense to check some certain nickname's history record.
+So whenever people open the page, it will print out the latest ten messages.
-Forbiden to use same nickname.
+Using the same nickname is forbidden.
-Have a real time user list showed on the right side of the page.
+It also has a real-time user list showed on the right side of the page.